Prime Factor Tree For 90

 Understanding Prime Numbers and Prime Factorization

 Before we embark on our journey to factorize 90, let's establish a firm understanding of the key terms.
-A prime number is a whole number greater than 1 that has only two divisors: 1 and itself.
+Now, a prime number is a whole number greater than 1 that has only two divisors: 1 and itself.
 Examples include 2, 3, 5, 7, 11, and so on.
 A number that is not prime is called a composite number.

 Constructing a Prime Factor Tree for 90